Lindt8/ng-imager/docs/user/config.md

   - `{ext}` – the file extension (`"png"`, `"pdf"`, …)

 - `extra_formats` – list of additional output formats to write alongside PNG (for example `["pdf"]` to also write vector PDF figures with rasterized image data).

+- `flip_vertical` – flips the plotted image vertically relative to the natural v-axis orientation.
+This is mainly useful for visual comparison with legacy images.

 The older `summed_dataset` field is kept for backward compatibility with earlier versions and with the `ng-viz h5-to-png` command.
 For standard summed images you usually do not need to set it.